Australia sees 'regroup' on Malaysian plane search in a few days

 The search coordinators also may reassess the mathematical calculations used in trying to pinpoint the source of "ping" signals believed to be from the missing plane's flight recorders, as well as electronic signals the plane sent to a communications satellite, Beazley said.

 The search for the missing Boeing 777-200ER and its 239 passengers and crew entered its 44th day on Sunday, focused on sonar scans taken by the Bluefin-21 autonomous underwater vehicle (AUV).
-The remote-controlled submarine is scouring a 6.2-mile circle of sea floor some 1,200 miles northwest of Perth.
+The remote-controlled submarine is scouring a 6.2-mile (10 km) circle of sea floor some 1,200 miles (2,000 km) northwest of Perth.

 The submarine is now in its eighth deep sea mission with no sign of wreckage so far, authorities in Australia said on Sunday.
 The drone has searched about half its targeted area, and authorities said the operation would be completed within a week.